-Termination blocks connect internal power and signal wires to wires of the same type coming into the sign from an external source.
+Termination blocks, as shown in Figure 10, connect internal power and signal wires to wires of the same type coming into the display from an external source.
 Most signal wires come with forked connectors crimped to the ends of the wire.
 Power wires need to have one-half inch of insulation stripped from the end of the wire prior to termination.
 Tighten all screws firmly to ensure a good electrical connection.
-Refer to Figure 10.